How does online learning work at Northampton Community College?

 Do the classes have proctored testing, or testing at campus?

 Certain online courses require proctored testing, meaning that an exam must be taken under the supervision of a proctor.
-Click here to see a list of courses requiring proctored testing and other courses that may involve special requirements.
+During the semester a link will be provided to see a list of courses requiring proctored testing and other courses that may involve special requirements.

 If you are unable to come to campus to complete a proctored exam, you may be able to arrange for alternative testing arrangements.
 Use this form to propose a different testing situation.
 You will be responsible for any costs involved.